Chiamh/meta-omics-nf/README.md

 7. Annotation of mappable reads into Clusters of Orthologous groups (COGs) using EggNOG mapper (2.1.6)

 ## Pipeline summary for metatranscriptomic reads
-1. Adapter trimming and quality control using fastp (0.22.0)
+1. UMI extraction, adapter trimming and quality control using fastp (0.22.0)
-2. Optional removal of host (human) reads using STAR (2.7.9a), a splice aware aligner.
+2. Optional computational removal of prokaryotic and eukaryotic rRNAs using a k-mer based strategy with bbmap (38.93)
-3. Optional computational removal of prokaryotic and eukaryotic rRNAs using a k-mer based strategy with bbmap (38.93)
+3. Optional removal of host (human) reads using STAR (2.7.9a), a splice aware aligner
-4. Optional sequence de-duplication using bbmap (38.93) clumpify.sh
+4. Optional non UMI-aware sequence de-duplication using bbmap (38.93) clumpify.sh OR UMI-aware sequence de-duplication using vsearch (2.30.1) and umitools (1.1.5)
 5. Taxonomic classification of non-human reads using Kraken2 (2.1.2)
 6. Functional annotation of reads by mapping to a microbial gene catalog of choice using bowtie2 (2.4.4)
 7. Functional annotation of unmapped reads in the previous step, to a larger protein database e.g. [UHGP](http://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/human-gut/v1.0/uhgp_catalogue/) or [Uniref90](https://ftp.uniprot.org/pub/databases/uniprot/uniref/uniref90/) using diamond (2.0.12)